International students have particular experiences and skills that make them stand out in a crowd of potential employees.

 It can be hard out there, though, so when you write resumes and meet employers, it’s good to know the things that make you especially valuable to them.

-Here’s four secret advantages that international students have, that you should highlight when talking to employers.
+Here are four secret advantages that international students have, that you should highlight when talking to employers.

 1. You are different